keboola/developers-docs/extend/registration/index.md

 ![Table input detail screenshot](/extend/registration/table-input-2.png)

 #### tableOutput
-This flag provides a UI for setting table output mapping.
+This flag provides a UI for setting the table output mapping.
 With this UI you can set:

 - *source* - the name of the .csv file retrieved from the application
 - *destination* - the name of the table in Storage, the destination bucket should exist already